Material Purchase Orders

 Material Purchase Orders can be created to order raw materials from your suppliers.
 Stitchex will help you build an order for your supplier with the quantities necessary to cover your sales and production.
 If you add sales later, Stitchex can let you build an order for the additional materials or increase quantities in an existing tentative order.

-Each purchase order is linked to a particular supplier.
-You'll need to enter your supplier's details on the Companies page and associated your raw materials with that supplier before building your purchase order.
+Each material order is linked to a particular supplier.
+You'll need to enter your supplier's details on the Company's page and associate your raw materials with that supplier before building your material order.